braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 ## Braze SDK Compatibility

-Support for apps targeting Android 11 or above (API Version 30+) is available with [Braze Android SDK v8.1.0][1].
+All apps targeting Android 11 (API 30) must upgrade to [Braze Android SDK v8.1.0+][1] in order to continue using Braze messaging features.

-{% alert note %}
-Apps targeting Android 11 that _do not_ upgrade to Braze Android SDK v8.1.0+ will experience issues with deep linking from Braze UI components and will fail to render HTML In-App Messages, as described below.
+Due to changes in Android 11’s APIs, apps targeting Android 11 that do not upgrade to [Braze Android SDK v8.1.0+][1] will experience issues with deeplinking from Braze UI components, and will not properly display custom HTML In-App Messages.
-{% endalert %}

 ### Deep Links

 Apps targeting Android 11 or above (API Version 30+) must upgrade to [Braze Android SDK v8.1.0][1] to continue using deeplinks within Braze messages.
 Due to a change in Android 11 APIs, apps that do not upgrade to at least Android SDK v8.1.0 will experience issues with deeplinks within Braze messages (In-App Messages or Content Cards).